Blackatine/H4ckkai/README.md

 ## Overview

 This project is a Flask-based web application designed to function as a cybersecurity expert assistant.
-It utilizes OpenAI's API to generate intelligent responses to user queries, integrates with Razorpay for handling payments, and fetches the latest cybersecurity news using NewsAPI.
+It utilizes OpenAI's API to generate intelligent responses to user queries, and fetches the latest cybersecurity news using NewsAPI.

 ## Features

 - **Chatbot Functionality**: Uses OpenAI's GPT-3.5-turbo model to provide expert responses on cybersecurity topics.
-- **Payment Processing**: Integrates with Razorpay to handle secure payments.
 - **News Fetching**: Retrieves and caches the latest cybersecurity news from NewsAPI.
 - **RESTful API**: Provides endpoints for chat, order creation, payment verification, and news retrieval.